zkol/vsadmin/README.md

      * Restarts all running instances

 1. **Downgrade to a specific software version** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
-   * Know the desired verion number and wether it is stable or untable
+   * Know the desired verion number and wether it is stable or untable.
    * Change to the directory of server.sh, and execute for example one of the following commands:
      * **` sudo ./server.sh -U -v 1.5.2.3 reinstall `**
      * **` sudo ./server.sh -S -v 1.5.1.6 reinstall `**